D-STAR: Dual Simultaneously Transmitting and Reflecting Reconfigurable Intelligent Surfaces for Joint Uplink/Downlink Transmission: Introduction

 Reconfigurable intelligent surfaces (RIS) made of meta-material are capable of beneficially ameliorating the wireless propagation environments \cite{acm,mag_exp}.
 This is achieved by appropriately configuring the phase shifts of its reflective elements with the aid of passive beamforming for circumventing non-line-of-sight (NLoS) propagation.
 However, an impediment of RISs is that the transmitter and users are geometrically confined within the same 180-degree half-plane, rather than supporting roaming across the entire 360-degree area \cite{acm}.
 By contrast, the simultaneously transmitting and reflecting RIS (STAR-RIS) architecture is capable of circumventing this limitation \cite{theory_star}, extending the service to the full coverage area.
 Hence, it is also termed as an intelligent omni-surface (IOS) \cite{mag_exp, mag_model, mag_mode, star_cite1, star_cite2}.
 The first prototype based experiment was reported in \cite{mag_exp}, confirming the feasibility of the STAR function in practice.

 There exist three different operating protocols of STAR-RISs \cite{mag_mode}, namely the energy splitting (ES), mode selection (MS) and time-switching (TS) mechanisms.
 ES splits the element-wise energy between reflecting and transmitting the signals, whereas MS is regarded as a reflection-only or transmission-only assignment of the STAR-RIS elements.
 Finally, TS is operated by switching the elements between the reflection and transmission modes in a time-division manner.
 It was shown in \cite{mag_mode} that ES is the most beneficial mechanism of providing multicast and multiuser services.
 Half-duplex (HDx) communications aided by RIS/STAR-RIS is considered to support either uplink (UL) or downlink (DL) transmission in a time- or frequency-division manner.
 The authors of \cite{ana_noma1, ana_noma2, ana_noma3} have analyzed the theoretically attainable effective ergodic rate of a single STAR-RIS in the DL of a non-orthogonal multiple access scheme.
+The statistical characteristics of the channels are considered in \cite{ana_noma1}, whilst the closed-form expression of the rate achieved by the individual near and far users are derived in \cite{ana_noma2}.
+Moreover, the authors of \cite{ana_noma3} take into account the additional factor of real-time quality of service.
 In \cite{star_UL1, star_UL2}, the authors employ STAR-RIS in the UL for improving the secrecy rate and the spectral efficiency, respectively.
 By contrast, the authors of \cite{star_3d1, star_3d2} further leverage the STAR-RIS architecture in a three-dimensional scenario for robust transmissions.
 The STAR-RIS also has its own hardware limitations, with one of them owing to the quantization of its phase shifts \cite{quant}.
 The authors of \cite{couple1, couple2, couple3} additionally consider a practical coupled phase shifts based on the meta-material constraints detailed in \cite{theory_star}.
+A general STAR-RIS framework was firstly proposed in \cite{couple1} for determining the amplitude and phase shifts are firstly proposed in \cite{couple1}.
+In \cite{couple2}, a certain minimum secrecy capacity was guaranteed subject to the constraints of BS transmit power budget and STAR-RIS amplitude/phase-shift coupling.
+In \cite{couple3}, advanced machine learning methods were designed to conduct joint BS/STAR-RIS beamforming in support of multiuser services.
+Hybrid control is designed, along with high-dimensional continuous amplitude and discrete phase shifts.